skip to content

 country

-Do not use ‘country’ alone as a label for a dropdown list of locations.
+Do not use ‘country’ alone as a label for a list of locations.

 Some countries are not internationally recognised.
 Some teams may also be using this list to identify sanctioned countries or territories.